Saliim242/User-Management-API/README.md

-Here’s a template for your `README.md` file for the User Management API:

----

 # User Management API

 A **User Management API** built using **Node.js**, **Express**, and **MongoDB**.
 This API allows you to manage users efficiently with full CRUD functionality, offering a robust solution for user data management in any web application.